-The District leases equipment at a cost of \$253,345, under agreements which provide for title to pass upon expiration of the lease period.
-The amount of interest cost incurred during the year ended June 30, 2015, was \$836, all of which was charged to expenses.
-Amortization expense under capital leases has been included with depreciation expense in the statement of revenue, expenses, and changes in net position.
-At June 30, 2015, there are no remaining outstanding payments and the District received title of the leased equipment.
+The District leased equipment at a cost of \$253,345, under agreements which provide for title to pass upon expiration of the lease period.
+There was no interest cost incurred during the year ended June 30, 2016.
+At June 30, 2016, there are no remaining outstanding payments and the District received title of the leased equipment.